jean-malm-mdh/ComputerClubCodeReview/README.md

 To reduce the uploading of unnecessary files, please create a .gitignore file for your project.
 Typical things to ignore are cache and build directories.

 If you wish to demonstrate the project live, there will be a Makefile in the template project with instructions on how to edit it to smooth the build and run process of the project.
+* The makefile comes prepared with template code for the `build`, `run` and `clean` commands.
+Please add the necessary commands to perform those actions.